k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: a couple crash bugs related to breaking objects and poisoned/tainted status
 - Fix: order of events when breaking a weapon while attacking a monster
+- Drow monsters, driders can cast an aura of darkness around themselves